Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 The Echo Canyon trail is strenuous.
 Not "challenging for beginners" strenuous — actual hand-over-foot rock scrambling strenuous.
 It's 1.3 miles with 1,264 feet of elevation gain.
 Average time up: 60-90 minutes.
 Average time down: 45-60 minutes.

 Both trails: free entry, open sunrise to sunset.
 Parking fills by 6:30AM on weekends.
 Bring water.
-Bring more water than you think.
+Bring more water than you think you'll need.
 There's no shade on either trail.

 Q: What about McDowell Sonoran Preserve?

-The Tom's Thumb Trail (4.6 miles round trip) has stunning boulder formations.
-The Windgate Pass Trail gives you desert valley views.
-Both are less crowded than Camelback and more scenic for photography.
+The Tom's Thumb Trail (4.6 miles round trip) delivers stunning boulder formations.
+The Windgate Pass Trail opens onto desert valley views.
+Both stay less crowded than Camelback and reward photographers with more scenery.

-Wildlife: roadrunners (they're real, not just cartoons), javelinas (wild peccaries — don't approach them), Gila monsters (rare but venomous), and rattlesnakes.
+Wildlife: roadrunners (real, not just cartoons), javelinas (wild peccaries — don't approach them), Gila monsters (rare but venomous), and rattlesnakes.
 Yes, you might see a rattlesnake.
 Stay on the trail and you'll be fine.

 Spas